A Level Biology Revision Notes

 Enzyme Catalysed Reactions

-Introduction Enzymes are the natural catalysts present in the bodies of living organisms.
+By Sohaib Asghar Introduction to Enzyme Catalysed Reactions Enzymes are the natural catalysts present in the bodies of living organisms.
 They are the globular proteins made to function inside as well as outside the cell.
 They catalyse thousands of chemical reactions taking place within the living bodies.
 Enzymes are needed for metabolic reactions.
-If there are no enzymes, metabolism will stop, and …
+If there …

 Read article →